 • Alternate sides at a controlled pace, keeping the steps small to maintain balance.

-• Incorporate arm movements such as raising them above your head or snapping fingers to the beat for added fun and engagement.
+• Incorporate arm movements such as raising them above your head or snapping fingers to the beat.
+For added support, consider using comfortable elastic wrist bands.

 Benefits